eash268/ExpoProjectQuickstart/README.md

 2. Add EXPO_PUBLIC_CLERK_PUBLISHABLE_KEY in .env
 3. Add desired login methods to /src/screens/LoginScreen.js
 4. Make sure to add token to all request headers, as shown in /src/screens/HomeScreen.js
+5. Add "scheme": "com.name_of_your_app.app" to the expo part of /app.json

 ### Running The App